 It brings people together and encourages teamwork

-Social action is most effective when groups of people work together towards a common goal - ultimately building teamwork.
-This is an important skill that can be carried throughout education and into the workplace.
+Social action is most effective when groups of people work together towards a common goal.
+This is an important skill that can can build confidence and be carried throughout education into the workplace.

 Making a difference is good for you

-Achieving goals set as a team within the community can improve your physical and mental health evoking such emotions as optimism and joy.
+Achieving goals set as a team within the community can improve your physical and mental health evoking optimism and joy.
 It’s also said to reduce stress, as you are able to focus on someone and something else.

 It strengthens your community

 Social action includes a range of different activities such as improving schools, the environment and working with local charities.
-This helps you build a relationship with the local community as you are investing in its places and people.
+This helps you build a relationship with the local community as you set goals together, investing in its places and people.

 You can put your skills to good use

 The activity you choose can relate to your course giving you the chance to put what you have learned into action.
 This will allow you to explore your interests and recognise skills.
 If you are trying something completely new you might discover hidden talents.